YuanDaoze/GUI-Agents-Paper-List/update_template_or_data/update_readme_template.md

 - [README template](update_template_or_data/update_readme_template.md)
 - [automatic workflow](.github/workflows/main.yml)

 You can use [this GPTs](https://chatgpt.com/g/g-VqW9ONrgL-gui-paper-list) to quickly search and get a formatted paper entry automatically.
+Or you can simply leave a comment in an issue.

 <details>
-<summary>format example and explanation</summary>
+<summary>Format example and explanation</summary>

 ```
 - [title](paper link)